GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_1.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/3c/TuxFlat.svg/800px-TuxFlat.svg.png" alt = "Tux" width="150"/>

 - The document you are reading is written in a language called "Markdown", if you view the source in the main gitlab repo you will see what the unformatted version looks like
-  - The expansion sections are written using raw html
+  - The click-to-expand sections are written using raw html